As we start to think about the next year, it is a time of reflection and some forward-thinking

 - We will also need to invest in more data-driven front ends to build a more sophisticated process of discovery.
 The whole concept of divergent experiments and convergent testing and validations will become the way to think along the innovation process as a re-looping process.
 This will require a critical mindset change from a linear one on how you set about it, in the design of the process and the use and application of the digital tools you deploy to move this through this constant, ongoing iterative process.
 Nothing can remain ‘static,’ we need to make it ‘highly’ dynamic.

-Rapid innovation matters and it will become even more central in 2017 as digital takes hold.
+Rapid innovation matters and it will become even more central as digital takes hold.

 Rapid-iteration needs to replace the fixed product release date mentality.
 We are in a world, driven by digital that requires us to constantly adapt to new learning that is coming from real-time market feedback.
 The way we learn from this and our rapid innovation application process will be all about this continually testing new assumptions to improve our (final) product and service propositions.